saucekode/scadevops/README.md

 - for docker, run this "./main.sh --docker aws" [I chose this approach]
 - after the amazon/aws-cli iamge is pulled, it creates a container for you.
 If you prefer a custom name for your container, there is a prompt to enter a name
 - next up is aws configuration, this prompts you for an access key, secret key, region, and output --- I chose json for output
-- if previous step was successful, you should see your container running in your docker machine
+- if previous step was successful, you should see your container running in your docker desktop

 #### CREATE S3 BUCKET -- DOCKER APPROACH
 Successfully pulled amazon/aws-cli image and spun up container.
 Let's create our S3 bucket!

+- start docker container, cause it quits once the previous step is done.
+Use command "docker start [name-of-container]".
-- create an S3 bucket inside container using command "docker exec [name-of-container] aws s3 mb s3://[name-of-bucket]", for bucket name avoid using underscores
+- create an S3 bucket inside container using command "docker exec [name-of-container] aws s3 mb s3://[name-of-bucket]"
+- view all your S2 buckets using command "docker exec [name-of-container] aws s3 ls"

+P/S: for bucket name avoid using underscores

 ### CREATE IAM USER -- DOCKER APPROACH
 S3 bucket created successfully!
 Created a script to create user, setup user login profile, assign access keys, and attach policies

 - create IAM user using command "./main.sh --user-setup aws" and follow the prompts

+P/S: Find proof of work in process_shots folder which is inside wk1s2 folder

 ### The End!